Placeholder-Software/wasmbox/docs/reference/editor/import.md

         - `Size`: Optimize mostly for speed.
         - `Extreme Size`: Optimize for absolutely minimum code size.
  - `Binaryen Fast Math`: Optimize floating point maths without properly handling corner cases of NaNs and rounding.
+ - `Binaryen Asyncify`: Convert WASM into [async WASM](./../../advanced/asyncify.md), allowing execution to be suspended and resumed.

 :::

-## 4. Compilation
+## 5. Compilation

 If `Compilation` is ticked the WASM will be pre-compiled into native machine code for all active platforms.
 This increases the asset size (often by a factor of 10x or more) but can reduce loading times at runtime.
 If compiled code cannot be loaded for some reason (e.g. incompatible architecture, pre-compilation is not enabled) the runtime loading will fall back to using the "Universal" version.

-:::tip Inspector Options
+:::note Inspector Options

 ![Compilation Inspector](/img/CompilationInspector.png)